SQUARE-RG/panda/README.md

-The compilation database configurations transform the input compilation database to generate the output file, or summarize the output of other T<sub>Frontend</sub> configurations.
+The compilation database configurations transform the input compilation database to generate the output file, or summarize the output of other builtin configurations for Singleton tools.

 * Generate *input file list* (`-L` or `--gen-input-file-list`): a list of all unique `file`s with absolute path.